Sports Betting 101: Best Tips, Tricks, and Strategies for NFL Betting

 Setting Yourself Up with a Yearly Goal

 You’ve heard the phrase “keep it simple, stupid.”
 Here we’re going to talk about how to “keep it realistic.”
 Set a realistic betting goal for the NFL season.
-Apricena suggest to keep things to the regular season and to work toward a goal of winning 20 units.
+Apricena suggests to keep things to the regular season and to work toward a goal of winning 20 units.

 Before you go thinking that 20 units isn’t enough, you should hear out the example that Apricena runs through because it gives you a good idea of what realistic means.